roedoejet/mothertongues/docs/start.rst

 You can think of creating a Mother Tongues Dictionary as involving two distinct parts:

 1. **MTD** - The tool documented here, which is essentially a text processing tool.
-It is able to take data for one or more languages from multiple different sources (spreadsheets, websites, plain text files etc...) and combine the data, sort it, index it, find duplicates, transduce a 'compare form' to be used by the approximate search algorithm, and then export it to a number of different formats.
+It is able to take data for one or more languages from multiple different sources (spreadsheets, websites, plain text files etc...) and combine the data, sort it, index it, find duplicates, create a 'compare form' to be used by the approximate search algorithm, and then export it to a number of different formats.

 2. **MTD-UI** - A front-end tool for *visualizing* your dictionary.
-Each front end tool must accept two files, a "config.js" file which has information about the dictionary including an alphabet to sort by and the name of the language etc... and a 'data_cached.js" file which contains all the lexical (word related) data for the dictionary.
+Each front end tool must accept two files.
+The first file is a "config.js" file which has information about the dictionary including an alphabet to sort by, the name of the language and other metadata.
+The second file is a a 'data_cached.js" file which contains all the lexical (word related) data for the dictionary.

 Making a Dictionary